open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 an [`InstrumentationScope`](../glossary.md#instrumentation-scope) instance which is stored on the created `Tracer`.

+The method MUST return the same instance when the caller requests *identical* `Tracer`s.
+In such scenario, the `Tracer` MUST have the non-identifying fields' values (e.g. isntrumentation scope attributes) assigned during the first *identical* `Tracer` creation call.

 **Status**: [Development](../document-status.md) - The `TracerProvider` MUST
 compute the relevant [TracerConfig](#tracerconfig) using the configured [TracerConfigurator](#tracerconfigurator), and create